wbroberts/arrow-controller/readme.md

 # Arrow Key Controller

-Super simple controller designed for canvas games that only use the arrow keys.
-While an arrow key is pressed down, it is true;
+A simple, lightweight controller designed for canvas games that only uses the arrow keys.
+When an arrow key is pressed down, it is true.

-To use:
+## Install

+`$ npm install arrow-key-controller`

+## Use It

 ```javascript
 import { Controller } from 'arrow-key-controller';